Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 This post contains affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.
 We only recommend things we’d actually put in our own homes.

-I did the obsessing so you don’t have to.
+I did the research so you don’t have to.
 Here we go.

 Mistake #1: Your Rug is Way, Way Too Small

-A too-small rug visually shrinks the entire room.
-It chops the seating area into floating pieces.
-It makes nice furniture look stranded, like everyone’s just kind of awkwardly hovering near each other but not committing to being a group.
-(Which, honestly, big mood, but not what we want for our furniture.)
+A rug that is too small makes a room look smaller than it is.
+It breaks up the seating area into separate islands.
+It makes the nice furniture look stranded like people awkwardly hover near each other without fully committing to being a group.
+(Which, honestly, that is a huge mood, but it is not the vibe we want for our furniture.)

 What to do instead: Get a rug big enough that at least the front legs of every major piece of furniture can sit on it.
 For most living rooms, that’s an 8×10 minimum.
 If your space is bigger, go 9×12.
 The rug should anchor the seating area and pull everything together visually, not float in the middle of the floor like it got lost on the way to a different room.